Breaking Bad season 3: Awards and nominations

 The third season received numerous awards and nominations, including seven Primetime Emmy Award nominations with two wins.
 Bryan Cranston won his third consecutive award for Outstanding Lead Actor in a Drama Series and Aaron Paul won for Outstanding Supporting Actor in a Drama Series after being nominated the previous year.
 The series received its second consecutive nomination for Outstanding Drama Series; Michelle MacLaren was nominated for Outstanding Directing for a Drama Series for "One Minute".
 Michael Slovis was nominated for Outstanding Cinematography for a One Hour Series for "No Más"; Skip Macdonald received his second nomination for Outstanding Single Camera Picture-Editing for a Drama Series for "No Más", and it was also nominated for Outstanding Sound Editing for "One Minute".

 The series received four nominations for the Television Critics Association Awards, winning for Outstanding Achievement in Drama.
 Bryan Cranston and Aaron Paul were each nominated for Individual Achievement in Drama, with the series being nominated for Program of the Year.
-Cranston received his first Golden Globe nomination for Best Actor in a Drama Series.
+Cranston received his second Golden Globe nomination for Best Actor in a Drama Series.
 Cranston also received a Screen Actors Guild Award nomination for Outstanding Performance by a Male Actor in a Drama Series.
 Cranston won his third consecutive Satellite Award for Best Actor in a Drama Series, with the series winning the award for Best Drama Series for the second year in a row.
 Paul was nominated for Best Actor in a Supporting Role in a Series, Mini-Series or Motion Picture Made for Television.
 The series received four nominations for the Saturn Awards, winning the award for Best Syndicated/Cable Television Series for the second year in a row.
 Cranston was nominated for Best Actor on Television, Paul and Dean Norris were nominated for Best Supporting Actor on Television, and Giancarlo Esposito was nominated for Best Guest Starring Role on Television.
 The series received three Writers Guild of America Award nominations, for Best Drama Series, George Mastras for Best Episodic Drama for "I.F.T.", and Gennifer Hutchison for Best Episodic Drama for "I See You".